bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 ----------------------------

-During the 1980s, the state of Texas lost a civil action lawsuit where a prisoner argued that the state Department of Corrections was engagin in unconstitutional practices regarding prisoners conditions.
+During the 1980s, the state of Texas lost a civil action lawsuit where a prisoner argued that the state Department of Corrections was engaging in unconstitutional practices regarding prisoners conditions.
 The court ruled in favor of the prisoner, and forced the state to pursue a series of settlements.
 Among other orders, the counter placed constraints on